KarrLab/obj_tables/docs/overview.rst

         first_name = StringAttribute()
         last_name = StringAttribute()
         lab = ManyToOneAttribute(Lab, related_name='members')

+The name of the other model can be specified as either a reference to the other model, like :obj:`Lab` above, or a string containing the name of the other model.
+The latter method must be used to refer to models defined later in the schema.)
+The constructor for each of these related attribute types includes an optional argument `related_name` which automatically constructs a reverse attribute between the instances.
+For example, the code above creates a :obj:`members` attribute for :obj:`Lab` objects.

 Do not choose attribute names that would clash with with built-in attributes or methods of classes, such as `validate`, `serialize`, and `deserialize`.